cfw-guide/ios.cfw.guide/docs/en_US/updating/restoring-to-17.0b1.md

 ## Restoring to 17.0 beta 1

 1. Plug your device into your computer.
-1. On iTunes or Finder, locate your device.
+1. In Finder, locate your device.
-1. While holding down the Shift (Windows) or Option (Mac) key, click `Restore [Device Type]`.
+1. While holding down the Option (Mac) key, click `Restore [Device Type]`.
 1. Locate the `.ipsw` file you downloaded, and select that `.ipsw` file.
     - Ensure that the version you are updating to is iOS 17.0 beta 1 (21A5248v)